A Genealogy of the Barnum, Barnam and Barnham Family

 Over the years many sources (including earlier versions of this genealogy) have suggested that Thomas was a son of Sir Francis Barnham (1576-1646).
 However, no source citation can be found to support that suggestion, which originally appeared in The Barnum Family, 1517-1904.
-It is also stated in The Barnum Family (without documentation) that Thomas Barnam was the 15th child of Sir Francis Barnham and his wife Lady Elizabeth Lennard (or Leonard), Baroness Dacre.
+It is also stated in The Barnum Family (without documentation) that Thomas Barnam [sic] was the 15th child of Sir Francis Barnham and his wife Lady Elizabeth Lennard (or Leonard), Baroness Dacre.

 In an attempt to discover whether Thomas was actually a son of Sir Francis, a detailed study was commissioned in March of 2014 and performed by genealogists on the staff of the College of Arms in London, England.
-That research states that the connection between Thomas and Sir Francis is highly unlikely.
+That research states that the connection between Thomas and Sir Francis is contrary to the known facts.
 Thomas Barnam/Barnum certainly might have descended from a line of the Barnham family but Sir Francis almost certainly was not his father.
-More than 20,000 family trees posted to Ancestry.com show the incorrect information!
+Hundreds of family trees posted to the internet show the incorrect information!

 2. According to the Oxford Dictionary of National Biography (DNB) Sir Francis Barnham and his wife were married in January 1599.